Non-Medication Tips for Managing ADHD Symptoms

 Exercise and spend time outdoors

 Studies have consistently shown that even mild physical activity can work wonders for long-term mental health.
+A non-medication treatment for ADHD might include exercise.
 ADHD impacts the brain’s levels of dopamine, norepinephrine, and serotonin — all of which can be elevated with exercise.
 Exercise also helps boost the attention system and executive functions in the brain.
 This directly increases focus and attention, easing symptoms like hyperactivity and impulsivity.
 Spending some "green time" outdoors can also help reduce attention fatigue, stress, and tension in the body.

 Implement simple diet changes